 We should point out one unique feature of Rotonda West.
 First of all, the circular city is a deed-restricted community.
 No resident can keep his boat, RV, or trailer on his property.
 Of course, he can load, unload, or keep it overnight on the property.
 But that is pretty much it.
 What are his choices?
 He can store the boat in a marina and his RV in a storage facility.
 However, in the center of the wheel is an oversized lot that belongs to the homeowner association.
 Each Rotonda resident can store his toy on that lot.
 Space is limited, though, but it is always worth a try.

-In the middle of the wheel is also a nice Community Park where the residents can hang out with their families.
+In the middle of the wheel is also a Community Park where the residents can hang out with their families.
 BBQ grills, picnic tables, picnic shelters, gazebos, tennis courts, pickleball courts, bike trails, nature trails, and restrooms are provided.
-This is the place to be if you want to invite your friends to a nice party.
-You can rent the gazebo for a few $$ and stay out of the hot Florida sun.
+You can rent the pavilion for a few $$ and stay out of the hot Florida sun.

-The oldest one in the Rotonda West area is the Lake Venice Golf Club, which opened in 1957.
+If you’re a golf enthusiast, Rotonda West is the perfect destination for you.
+With a total of five golf courses offering a combined 99 holes, you’ll definitely get your money’s worth.
+What’s more, there are 44 other golf courses within a 20-mile radius of Rotonda West, ranging from public to municipal and private courses.
+The oldest Golf Course is the Lake Venice Golf Club, which opened in 1957.
 The longest golf course is the Sarasota National Golf Club, which is 7,344 yards long.
 Coral Creek Club is rated the best course near Rotonda West.

-Bay Breeze International Realty, we are Rotonda specialists.
+We at Bay Breeze Intl.
+Realty are Rotonda West specialists.
 We live and work here.
-Call us or email us if you need more information about Rotonda West.
+Contact us if you are considering buying or selling a home in Rotonda West.

 Explore other neighborhoods close by.